Prepare yourself for some surprising, yet fantastical virtual reality statistics for 2023.

 - 45% of America’s Gen-Z population use VR technologies.

-- VR statistics from 2017 suggest that 78% of Americans are aware of virtual reality.
+- 78% of Americans are aware of virtual reality.

-- 2020 Virtual reality statistics showed that 22% of users wanted better immersive audio experiences.
+- 2020 statistics showed that 22% of users wanted better immersive audio experiences.

-- VR statistics show that only 29% of gamers own a virtual reality system.
+- Only 29% of gamers own a virtual reality system.

 - 70% of virtual reality headset users claim they will use their VR more in the future.